kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-14.md

 {{% capture overview %}}

 This page explains how to upgrade a Kubernetes cluster created with `kubeadm` from version 1.13.x to version 1.14.x, and from version 1.14.x to 1.14.y, where `y > x`.

 The upgrade workflow at high level is the following:

 1. Upgrade the primary control plane node.
 1. Upgrade additional control plane nodes.
 1. Upgrade worker nodes.

+{{< note >}}
+With the release of Kubernetes v1.14, the kubeadm instructions for upgrading both HA and single control plane clusters are merged into a single document.
+{{</ note >}}

 {{% /capture %}}